Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 Have any questions about furlough leave?
 Take a look at Furlough leave: common questions answered and leave a comment.

 This article was originally published on 20 March 2020 when the Chancellor announced the coronavirus job retention scheme.
-It was last updated on 5 November 2020, to reflect the further extension of the furlough scheme to March 2021.
+It was last updated on 14 October; the final date to make a claim for September.
 Additional reporting by Kim Kaveh.